 Paramedics fight to combat ED visits, readmissions

-Mark Zavadsky, director of public affairs for MedStar Mobile Healthcare, a private community paramedicine company that provides services for payers and providers, says EMS teams have traditionally only been paid for transporting patients to the hospital or ED, with no reimbursement for patients treated on the scene without transport.“So we transport them to pay our employees and that’s just silly,” Zavadsky says.
+Matt Zavadsky is director of public affairs for MedStar Mobile Healthcare, a governmental agency that is the regional 911 EMS provider for 15 Texas cities, including Fort Worth.
+MedStar also operates a CP program.
+Zavadsky says EMS teams have traditionally only been paid for transporting patients to the hospital or ED, with no reimbursement for patients treated on the scene without transport.“So we transport them to pay our employees and that’s just silly,” Zavadsky says.

 Now, hospitals and payers are using incentives from the ACA earned through lower ED admissions and hospital readmissions to change the reimbursement structure.
 “Any health system migrating to a population health strategy has to recognize that all their efforts can be thwarted by the patient with a quick call to 911.
 As systems consider how best to transition to value-based care, they should take a serious look at their local EMS agencies as partners in the process,” Swayze says.

 MedStar is paid primarily for 911 ambulance service, Zavadsky says.
 It also is paid for CP services.
 Hospitals and other agencies, such as an IPA, pay an enrollment fee for the enrollment.
 It also receives per member per month payment from hospice agencies.
 Third party payers are negotiating with the cost savings plan, though it was not yet in effect at press time, says Zavadsky.

 Zavadsky says that patients who are surveyed after hospital stays say they only understand their discharge instructions 40% of the time.
 They may have questions that only come up after they leave the hospital, then forget by their next appointment.
 These things that can lead to ED visits and readmissions.